 How to merge Fortnite accounts

 As of May 2019, Fortnite no longer offers players the ability to merge accounts.
 Merging accounts gave users the chance to combine separate Epic accounts into one so no V-Bucks were lost but, thanks to improved cross-play functionality, it is no longer supported.
 The function was primarily used by gamers who started playing in 2018 when cross-play wasn’t as widespread as it is today.
-Back then it wasn’t uncommon for people to have two different Fortnite accounts to play on PC and console.
+Back then it wasn’t uncommon for people to have two different Fortnite accounts to play on PC and console, meaning two different wallets with separate V-Bucks in each.

 Now that cross-play is widely supported and you can easily link accounts, Epic has done away with the sloppy merging technique.
 Not only did it take several weeks for the merge to take effect, but one account lost most of its content in the process.